rodic/easy-validation/README.md

 ```

-Expanded example that includes nested properties and array of objects can be found at [tests](test/validate.test.ts)
+Expanded example that includes nested properties and array of objects can be found in [tests](test/validate.test.ts)

 ## Validators